DarrelASandbox/data-structures-and-algorithms/stephen-algocasts/README.md

 ## About The Project

-- The Coding Interview Bootcamp: Alogrithms + Data Structures
+- The Coding Interview Bootcamp: Algorithms + Data Structures
 - Ace your next Javascript coding interview by mastering data structures and algorithms.
 - Tutorial for
 - [Original Repo: AlgoCasts](https://github.com/StephenGrider/algocasts)